aylasacic/TCP-Implementation-in-C/README.md

 ./rdt_sender $MAHIMAHI_BASE 5454 sample.txt
 ```

 By following these steps, you should be able to run the project successfully.
-If you encounter any issues, please refer to the repository documentation or seek help from the project maintainers.
+If you encounter any issues, please contact me!